elasticio/elasticio.github.io/content/_components/utility/index.md

 The possible format of incoming strings is deliberately broad to account for as large a range of possible timestamps.
 Epoch time conversion is not supported.

+### Delay

+Introduce a delay before passing the message to the next step.

+#### Config Fields

+* `Delay behavior`, as two options:

+  * `Delay Each` - every incoming message will to delay independent each other, for example: we have 100 messages at the same moment with delay 1 sec, after 1 sec all messages will get to the next step.
+  * `Delay All` - all incoming message will to delay one by one, new message will go farther only after previous finish, for example: we have 100 messages at the same moment with delay 1 sec, each second a message will go to the next step (from oldest).

+#### Input Metadata

+* `Delay Time (in seconds)` - Amount of time this component should wait/delay (in seconds) before emiting the message.
+Negative number will be converted to positive, strings converted to number, if converted failed will set to zero.
+* `Data to transfer` - Use this field to transfer data in to another steps

 ## Limitations

 1. Maximal possible size for an attachment is 10 MB.
 2. Attachments mechanism does not work with [Local Agent](/getting-started/local-agent) Installation.
+3. `Delay All` option from `Delay` don't correctly support `Parallel Processing` option in component more then 1
+4. `Delay Each` option from `Delay` in ordinary flow type can handle delay up to 30 sec, if you need more, use real-time type
+5. Needs to use `Data to transfer` field for correct transfer data after `Delay` component.